-- A32 Limit development and protect areas of medium to high vegetation quality and habitat corridors on Figure 11, through appropriate overlay and zoning in the Hepburn Planning Scheme and application of vegetation clearance controls. - A33 Discourage development in areas of higher bush fire risk as identified in Figure 11, by limiting development and sources of flammability. - A34 Work with Parks Victoria and DEECA to manage bushfire, promote biodiversity and manage weeds and feral animals in National Parks and state parks and reserves at the edges of the towns to prevent impacts on the towns and their environs. - A35 Develop planting guidelines to strengthen biodiversity, manage fire risk and reduce environmental weeds. - A36 Require development to provide appropriate ESD assessments and encourage all new buildings to incorporate zero carbon best practice environmentally sustainable design features that respond to climate change. - A37 Collaborate with the Dja Dja Wurrung to develop planning and practice of caring for Country recognising and respecting priorities in Djehlkanya Dja (Djaara Country plan) Land Use Area Agreement (LUAA), legislation, Dja Dja Wurrung capacity, and timeframes. - A38 Ensure areas of Aboriginal cultural sensitivity identified in the Cultural Values Assessments are appropriately protected from development impacts. - A39 Explore opportunities to increase the use of renewables and improve flexibility and reliability of power supply such as rooftop solar, micro-grids, large scale batteries or potential community energy systems. - A40 Provide additional guidance for both private and public infrastructure to incorporate best practice ESD approaches such as raingardens and other forms of green infrastructure. - A41 Advocate to State and Federal government to energy proof town populations at risk of energy network failure due to environmental events. - A42 Encourage the incorporation of biophilic design elements in new developments to strengthen residents' connection to nature, improve mental wellbeing, and enhance aesthetic values. - A43 Formulate and implement adaptation plans that address the impacts of climate change on Creswick's natural and built environments, ensuring resilience is integrated into all planning and development processes.
+- A31 Gradually prepare new statements of significance for all heritage places to strengthen and clarify the heritage value of the place. - A32 Limit development and protect areas of medium to high vegetation quality and habitat corridors on Figure 11, through appropriate overlay and zoning in the Hepburn Planning Scheme and application of vegetation clearance controls. - A33 Discourage development in areas of higher bush fire risk as identified in Figure 11, by limiting development and sources of flammability. - A34 Work with Parks Victoria and DEECA to manage bushfire, promote biodiversity and manage weeds and feral animals in National Parks and state parks and reserves at the edges of the towns to prevent impacts on the towns and their environs. - A35 Develop planting guidelines to strengthen biodiversity, manage fire risk and reduce environmental weeds. - A36 Require development to provide appropriate ESD assessments and encourage all new buildings to incorporate zero carbon best practice environmentally sustainable design features that respond to climate change. - A37 Collaborate with the Dja Dja Wurrung to develop planning and practice of caring for Country recognising and respecting priorities in Djehlkanya Dja (Djaara Country plan) Land Use Area Agreement (LUAA), legislation, Dja Dja Wurrung capacity, and timeframes. - A38 Ensure areas of Aboriginal cultural sensitivity identified in the Cultural Values Assessments are appropriately protected from development impacts. - A39 Explore opportunities to increase the use of renewables and improve flexibility and reliability of power supply such as rooftop solar, micro-grids, large scale batteries or potential community energy systems. - A40 Provide additional guidance for both private and public infrastructure to incorporate best practice ESD approaches such as raingardens and other forms of green infrastructure. - A41 Advocate to State and Commonwealth government to energy proof town populations at risk of energy network failure due to environmental events. - A42 Encourage the incorporation of biophilic design elements in new developments to strengthen residents' connection to nature, improve mental well-being, and enhance aesthetic values. - A43 Formulate and implement adaptation plans that address the impacts of climate change on Creswick's natural and built environments, ensuring resilience is integrated into all planning and development processes.